Sharp Bounds in the Latent Index Selection Model: Results

-As observed by Fan and Park~\cite{fanpark2010}, \eqref{eq:te-fsd} provides \emph{pointwise} sharp bounds on the distribution and quantile function of the treatment effect $\Delta$.
-Letting $\Delta^-$ and $\Delta^+$ respectively denote the counter- and co-monotonic treatment effects, Fan and Park~\cite{fanpark2010} also introduce the second-order stochastic dominance relation:

-In fact, by the integrated quantile/distribution representations of SSD and feasibility of the bounding random variables, \eqref{eq:te-ssd} provides \emph{uniformly} sharp bounds on the \emph{integrated} quantile and distribution functions. \footnote{ To the best of my knowledge, this is a new (if minor) observation in the literature. } Furthermore, pointwise dominance of the integrated quantile or distribution functions is a necessary and sufficient condition for the second-order stochastic relation \eqref{eq:te-ssd} to hold.

-Yet neither the first-order stochastic relation \eqref{eq:te-fsd} nor the second-order stochastic relation \eqref{eq:te-ssd} characterizes the set of possible treatment effects.
-The first observation is due to Firpo and Ridder~\cite{firporidder2019}, and the second observation is shown by counter-example in \autoref{apx:te-example}.
-A fortiori, I show (again by counter-example) that the combination of \eqref{eq:te-fsd} and \eqref{eq:te-ssd} does not characterize the sharp set of treatment effect distributions. \footnote{ It is worth noting that the set of distributions satisfying both \eqref{eq:te-fsd} and \eqref{eq:te-ssd} is strictly sharper than the set of distributions studied by Firpo and Ridder~\cite{firporidder2019}, since it imposes requirements on moments of the distribution beyond the mean. } In summary, the known bounds on the distribution of treatment effects are \emph{not sharp} in the full sense, and characterizing the sharp set of distributions of treatment effects remains an open problem.
+In contrast to the $\mte$ function, however, the second-order stochastic relation \eqref{eq:te-ssd} does not characterize the set of feasible treatment effects.
+As shown by counter-example in \autoref{apx:te-example}, the same remains true even when the second-order bounds are combined with the first-order Makarov~\cite{makarov} bounds, also introduced in the treatment effect framework by Fan and Park~\cite{fanpark2010}.
+Thus, the known bounds on the distribution of treatment effects are \emph{not sharp} in the full sense, and characterizing the sharp set of the distribution of treatment effects remains an open problem.

 It is interesting to contrast this conclusion with the results of the present paper, which include a derivation of the sharp set on marginal treatment effects in the latent index selection model.
 To simplify the comparison, I consider the special case of perfect compliance $D = Z$ and drop the redundant complier subscript.
 In that case, the quantile function of the treatment effect $Q_\Delta (\cdot)$ is a feasible $\mte$ function, which corresponds to perfect (hypothetical) negative selection on the treatment effect.
 Thus the necessary and sufficient conditions for a feasible $\mte$ function are necessary conditions for a feasible quantile function.
 The conditions are not sufficient.